 unable to defer gratification

-lack of respect for or interest in education
+no respect for education

 dishonest